Greer Foundation

 Carl C. Greer, PhD, PsyD - Founder and Trustee

-Regarding his philanthropic philosophy, Dr. Greer has stated through his giving-back initiatives that his focus is on supporting organizations committed to helping people improve their lives, and he works with organizations not just through financial support but also to improve systems and services.
+Regarding his philanthropic philosophy, Dr. Greer has stated through his giving-back initiatives that his focus is on supporting organisations committed to helping people improve their lives, and he works with organisations not just through financial support but also to improve systems and services.

 Lisa Sanchez - Executive Director and Chief Financial Officer